 Dr. Ray Gosine, Associate Vice-President (Research) and former Dean at Memorial University of Newfoundland, is an academic leader with a longstanding commitment to university-industry collaboration and to the transfer and commercialization of university research to benefit Canada.
 He has been successful in building research partnerships and generating millions of dollars in investments to Memorial.
 The province has profited from his student mentorship as a Research Chair and from his encouragement for his students to identify and address real industrial challenges leading to the creation of their own technology businesses.

-Dr. Jayas of the University of Manitoba is a world-renowned scientist in the field of grain storage research and currently holds a Canada Research Chair in Stored-Grain Ecosystems.
-His research has resulted in better grain storage and drying systems in several countries, and is contributing to the automation of grain handling and processing operations in Canada.
-He has trained more than 70 highly qualified personnel at the masters, doctoral and postdoctoral levels.
-Dr. Jayas has authored or co- authored over 225 refereed papers and an additional 300 technical articles, conference proceedings, book chapters and books.
+Dr. Jayas of the University of Lethbridge (formerly of the University of Manitoba) is a world-renowned scientist in the field of grain storage research and is a former a Canada Research Chair in Stored-Grain Ecosystems.
+His research has resulted in better grain storage and drying systems in several countries, and is contributing to the automation of grain handling and processing operations in Canada and several other countries.
+He has trained more than 100 highly qualified personnel at the masters, doctoral and postdoctoral levels.
+Dr. Jayas has authored or co- authored over 445 refereed papers and an additional 400 technical articles, conference proceedings, book chapters and books.
 Beyond his research contributions, he has been an active contributor to many technical societies and to his profession.

 Heather Kennedy has been a proud engineer for 40 years.
 Heather has worked in mining and oil sands; in fields covering operations, project management, stakeholder relations, transportation and regulatory; both in private sector and for government.
 Heather believes the intersection of engineering and society is of utmost importance; demonstrated by work done in the regional municipality of wood buffalo.
 The need to have diversity in engineering, while being focused on the core skills and attributes of engineering has made Canada a better country and will be part of its future success and being part of this journey is her passion.
 Heather currently serves on the Boards of Ingenium (Canada’s Museums of Science and Technology), Careers; the Next Generation and the Calgary Airport Authority.